felixfontein/ansible-acme/README.acme-account.md

 # ACME Accounts

 To work with ACME servers, you need an account.
 For an account, you always need a private key.
-We always assume it is stored at a place where the `acme_certificate_acme_account` variable points to ([more information on general parameters](./README.general-parameters.md)).
+We always assume it is stored at a place where the `acme_certificate_acme_account` variable points to, or it is provided with the `acme_certificate_acme_account_content` variable ([more information on general parameters](./README.general-parameters.md)).
 The next subsections describe how to create or convert one.

 For some ACME servers such as the ones by Let's Encrypt and Buypass, an account can be created on-the-fly while using for example the `felixfontein.acme.acme_certificate` role.
 The following options are of interest:
 - `acme_certificate_acme_email`: Your email address which shall be associated to the ACME account.